cogtail/dm_schema/Documentation/Configuration/Index.rst

 Configuration
 =============

 The extension does not need any special configuration.
-Also take a look at the `configuration of schema <https://docs.typo3.org/p/brotkrueml/schema/master/en-us/Configuration/Index.html#configuration>`__.
+You can simply install the extension and get started.
+It's more like plug and play.